brentrill/PicoThermometer/README.md

 - Jump wires

 #### Wiring
-Following the Pico [pin-out diagram](https://datasheets.raspberrypi.com/pico/Pico-R3-A4-Pinout.pdf), we power the servo by connecting it to PIN 40, and PIN 38 for ground.
+Following the Pico [pin-out diagram](https://datasheets.raspberrypi.com/pico/Pico-R3-A4-Pinout.pdf), we power the servo by connecting it to PIN 40, and then PIN 38 for ground.
 Its input is connected to PIN 1 (GP0).

 The potentiometer, used to calibrate the servo, receives voltage from PIN 36, outputs to PIN 31 (ADC0), and is grounded by PIN 23.